Susan Atkins: Release hearing and results

 Gloria Goodwin Killian, director of ACWIP (Action Committee for Women in Prison) and a Pasadena legal researcher and prisoner advocate, spoke in support for Atkins's compassionate release, arguing, "Susan has been punished all that she can be.
 Short of going out to the hospital and physically torturing her, there is nothing left anyone can do to her.
 The people who are suffering are the people you see in this room today."
-In July 2008, Atkins's husband, James W. Whitehouse, told the board, "They tell me we're lucky if we have three months.
-It's not going to be fun.
-It's not going to be pretty."
+In July 2008, Atkins' husband, James W. Whitehouse, told the board, "They tell me that if we're lucky we have three months and it's not going to be fun.
+Susan didn't ask for this release.
+I'm asking for this release.
+I promised her when I married her that I'd take care of her…I want to be there for her.
+The fact that this is going to save the state of California millions to guard someone who can’t sit up should be in our favor as well."
+(She ended up living over a year after this statement.)

 Ultimately, after final deliberations the 11 members of the California Board of Parole Hearings unanimously declined to refer Atkins's request for compassionate release to the sentencing court.
 The decision—posted on its website—meant that Atkins's request would not be forwarded to the Los Angeles Superior Court that sentenced her, which would have had the final say as to whether she would be released.
 On September 24, 2008, Atkins was transferred back to the Central California Women's Facility in Chowchilla, California, to the facility's skilled nursing center.

-Atkins's minimum eligible parole date was October 6, 1976.
+Atkins' minimum eligible parole date was October 6, 1976.
 Her initial parole consideration hearing was on September 14, 1976, at which time she was denied parole.
-Prior to her 2009 parole hearing, a website maintained by Atkins's husband claimed that she was paralyzed over 85 percent of her body and unable to sit up or be transferred to a wheelchair.
+Prior to her 2009 parole hearing, a website maintained by her husband claimed that she was paralyzed over 85 percent of her body and unable to sit up or be transferred to a wheelchair.
 For the final time, Atkins was denied parole on September 2, 2009.